What is A Phishing Simulation?

 What is the success rate of a phishing attack?

 The success rate of phishing attacks is very high.
 Around 90% of successful cyber-attacks begin with a phishing email.
 From ordinary citizens to small and medium-sized companies, and everything in between, hackers target a wide range of people.
 In fact, the cost of a successful phishing attack can set a mid-sized company back around $1.6 million.
-That’s an awful lot of money for something that can be easily avoided.
+That’s an awful lot of money for something that can be easily avoided with a simulated phishing simulation exercise.

 What do I do if I receive a phishing email?